chepurisaivignesh/chepurisaivignesh/README.md

 - 👋 Hi, I’m @chepurisaivignesh
 - 👀 I’m interested in AI/ML/Web Development/Flutter Development
-- 🌱 I’m currently learning DSA via Python and Grinding Javascript
+- 🌱 I’m currently grinding C++ and working on a ML project
-- 💞️ I’m looking to collaborate on Python Webapplication development via Django
+- 💞️ I’m looking to collaborate on Python web application development via Django or crossplatform application development using Flutter.
 - 📫 How to reach me -->
 -                        Mail-id: chepurisaivignesh@gmail.com
 -                        Twitter: ChepuriVignesh